download .graphql schema

 GraphQL

 Unionlabs provides a hosted indexing service for all connected chains, served at graphql.union.build.
-A Playground UI is also provided, which can be used to explore all available data.
+A GraphiQL Playground is also provided, which can be used to explore all available data.
 This guide goes through the most useful queries and types.

 Although most HTTP clients can be used to query our API, we recommend URQL.
 Our GraphQL schema can be downloaded using graphqurl or graphql-inspector: